supersunho/docker-adguardvpn-cli/README.md

 This project allows you to use AdguardVPN-CLI within a Docker container.
 It provides a simple and efficient way to manage AdguardVPN through the command line in a containerized environment.

+> [!IMPORTANT]
+> **Authentication Change Notice**: As of version 1.5.10, AdGuard VPN CLI has transitioned from username/password authentication to web-based authentication.
+The old `ADGUARD_USERNAME` and `ADGUARD_PASSWORD` environment variables are no longer used for authentication, but are kept for backward compatibility in configuration.

 <!--

 ### Built With